openfun/marsha/README.md

 ⚠️ **Privacy concerns**

-Please note that the only objects we handle in `AWS` are the actual video and subtitles files, from upload to distribution through transcoding and storage.
-It is not required to deploy any database or application backend to `AWS` or to send any user's personal information there.
+Please note that the only objects we handle in `AWS` are the actual video, documents or subtitles files, from the upload to the distribution through transcoding and storage.
+It is not required to deploy any database or application backend to `AWS` or send any user's personal information there.

 ### The `React` frontend

 The `React` frontend is responsible for the interfaces with which users interact in the LTI Iframes.
 It gets an authenticated token with permissions from the view and interacts with the `Django` backend to manage objects and directly with `AWS s3` to upload files.

-It also powers the same view when loaded by a learner to display a video player (thanks to [Plyr](https://plyr.io)).
+It also powers the same resource view when loaded by a learner to display a video player (thanks to [Plyr](https://plyr.io)) or a document reader.

 ⚠️ **Iframe management**